tryolabs/norfair/docs/API.md

 - `hit_inertia_min (optional)`: Each tracked objects keeps an internal hit inertia counter which tracks how often its getting matched to a detection, if it doesn't get any match for a certain amount of frames and it gets below the value set by this argument, the object is destroyed.
 Defaults to `10`.
 - `hit_inertia_max (optional)`: Each tracked objects keeps an internal hit inertia counter which tracks how often its getting matched to a detection, this argument defines how large this inertia can grow.
 Defaults to `25`.
-- `match_distance_threshold (optional)`: A detection and a matched object whose distance is below this number can get matched, the opposite is true for larger numbers.
+- `distance_threshold (optional)`: A detection and a matched object whose distance is below this number can get matched, the opposite is true for larger numbers.
 Defaults to `1`.
 - `detection_threshold (optional)`: Sets the threshold at which a point's score must dip below to be ignored by the tracker.
 Defaults to 0.

 ### Tracker.update